-Acne vulgaris is a very common skin disorder, especially of the young adults, and almost 9.4% of the population is affected by this disorder.1 There are various economic psychosocial adverse consequences related to acne vulgaris which led to productivity loss and impaired quality of life.
-1-3 Many therapies have been tried for the acne including topical clindamycin, benzoyl peroxide and retinoids as the first line treatment.
+Acne vulgaris is a very common skin disorder, especially of the young adults, and almost 9.4% of the population is affected by this disorder.1 There are various economic and psychosocial adverse consequences related to acne vulgaris which led to productivity loss and impaired quality of life.1-3 Many therapies have been the acne including for tried topical clindamycin, benzoyl peroxide and retinoids as the first line treatment.
 In case of failure of the initial therapies, further topical preparations containing Dapsone, Adapalene or a combination of different medicines can be started.4

-As a safer and cheaper alternative to many antibiotics, oral Dapsone was proposed in 1961 for the treatment of acne vulgaris.5 However, oral Dapsone comes with side effects such as methemoglobinemia, agranulocytosis and hemolytic anemia.
+As a safer and cheaper alternative to many antibiotics, oral Dapsone was proposed in 1961 for the treatment of acne vulgaris.5 However, oral Dapsone comes with side effects such methemoglobinemia, as hemolytic agranulocytosis and anemia.
 Therefore, topical preparations of Dapsone were introduced for acne treatment.6 Dapsone 5% gel was approved in 2008 for treating acne with twice daily application.7

-Adapalene is a derivative of synthetic naphthoic acid and is a 3rd generation topical retinoid, which is associated with lesser side effects and better efficacy.
-Along with having antiinflammatory effects, Adapalene reverses the abnormal follicular desquamation.8 In peroxide, comparison with benzoyl Adapalene showed significant improvement as proved in many studies.9 Adapalene reverses the abnormal follicular desquamation.8 Thus, even though clinical efficacy shown in literature is comparable for the two topical agents, there is still gap as to which of these topical agents is safer as compared to the other.
-The purpose of comparing the two drugs is to ascertain the more effective and safer approach to treat the acne vulgaris.
-By conducting this unique study, we shall be able to provide evidence over the better treatment modality for acne vulgaris which in return help the clinicians to make better recommendations.
+Adapalene is a derivative of synthetic naphthoic acid and is a 3rd generation topical retinoid, which is associated with fewer side effects and better efficacy.
+Along with having anti-inflammatory effects, Adapalene reverses the abnormal follicular desquamation.8 In comparison with benzoyl Adapalene showed peroxide. significant improvement as proved in many studies.9 Adapalene reverses the abnormal follicular desquamation.
+Thus, even though clinical efficacy shown in literature is comparable for the two topical agents, there is still gap as to which of these topical agents is safer as compared to the other.
+The purpose of comparing the two drugs is to ascertain the more effective and safer approach to treat acne vulgaris.
+By conducting this unique study, we shall be able to provide evidence over the better treatment modality for acne vulgaris, which in return helps the clinicians to make better recommendations.

-There is no data available in which topical preparation of Dapsone was compared with Adapalene.
-However, Kamoji et al. 10 compared 5% Dapsone with clindamycin 1%- Adapalene 0.1% combination for the treatment of acne vulgaris and observed that Adapaleneclindamycin have better outcomes and lesser side effects.
-Ibrahim SA et al.11 observed good response of dapsone 5% gel in 67.5% of the patients.
+There is no data available in which the topical preparation of Dapsone was compared with Adapalene.
+However, Kamoji et al.10 compared 5% Dapsone with 1%clindamycin Adapalene 0.1% combination for the treatment of acne vulgaris and observed that Adapalene-clindamycin has better outcomes and fewer side effects.
+Ibrahim SA et al.11 observed a good response of dapsone 5% gel in 67.5% of the patients.
 In a study by Mokhtari F et al.12, 13.3% of the patients favored adapalene 0.1% over other drugs.
-Current study is planned to compare Dapsone 5% gel with Adapalene 0.1% gel alone for treatment of acne vulgaris of mild to moderate severity, in our community.
+The current study is planned to compare Dapsone 5% gel with Adapalene 0.1% gel alone for the treatment of acne vulgaris of mild to moderate severity, in our community.